roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  The black stud athlete next to her was in full agreement.
 "Damn right, you're hot," he gasped, staring down at her cunt, then flashing a toothy grin at her face.
 She smiled back, and I saw her glance down his fit, six-pack chest to his crotch, spying his large bulge there.

  By this point in the "game," I had my arm around slender Chanie next to me.
 She let me caress her naked skin around her bra's strap.
 When Thad began observing Holly's cunt right next to him -- but not reaching for it -- I felt the brunette under my arm stir, she was restless.
 I glanced to her face, catching her looking up at me.
 It was just one of those moments.
 I didn't hesitate, I leaned forward and kissed the 19 year old sophomore.
 She let me, even allowing me to slip some tongue in her mouth briefly, as I had my first kiss with the gorgeous brunette that I'd been meaning to do for weeks.
 She tasted sweet and fresh, even a hint of mint from her toothpaste.
-Report_Story #2